moveit/moveit2_tutorials/doc/concepts/how_to_guide.rst

 Examples of good names are:

 * How to Visualize Collisions in MoveIt
-* How to Grasp Objects with Moveit
+* How to Grasp Objects with MoveIt
 * How to Run MoveIt with UR5
 * How to Fix a Segfault
 * How to Migrate from Foxy to Galactic